You want to find your people, and Pinterest traffic has a reputation for being the fastest way to find people interested in your topic.

 Enable Rich Pins for targeted Pinterest traffic.

-Rich Pins will add an extra description and headline for article pins leading to blog posts like mine.
+Rich Pins will add an extra description and headline for article pins leading to blog posts.

 There are also Rich Pins for recipes, products, and app pins available should you need them.

-I won’t re-pin a 3rd party pin that doesn’t have the description filled out.
+I won’t re-pin a 3rd party pin without the description filled out.

 - You can’t schedule a pin on Tailwind without a description.